 There is a family for every baby.
 We believe that for every baby, the right family is out there.
 Because we don’t require drug testing, prospective birth mothers feel comfortable working with us regardless of their circumstances.
 No matter what is in their social or medical history, we will provide the same quality of services to help them find the perfect family for their baby, leading to more placements and shorter wait times for hopeful adoptive parents.

 American Adoptions’ screening policies and procedures have been developed over our more than 25 years of experience, and we believe that our current system is the most effective way of screening potential birth mothers and finding the right adoptive family for each baby.
-You can learn more about our drug screening policy by contacting us at 1-800-ADOPTION.

 You Determine What You’re Comfortable With

 As an adoptive parent, it is up to you to choose what substance exposure you are comfortable with in your child.
 This will be among the many factors you consider as you complete your Adoption Planning Questionnaire (APQ).